dwinter/pafr/README.md

 A paf file in R
 ---------------

 `read_paf` takes alignments in a .paf file and represents them in table that behaves very much like a standard R `data.frame`.
 The table has columns for each of the 12 standard columns in the .paf format as well columns for any any tags represented in the file.
-Printing the tables shows a summary of the contents and lists the the avaible tags.
+Printing the tables shows a summary of the contents and lists the the available tags.

 ``` r
 ali